Derivative coupling enables genuine entanglement harvesting in causal communication: Introduction

 \section{Introduction}

 It is well known that physical states of a quantum field (such as e.g., the Minkowski vacuum) contain entanglement between the degrees of freedom of different spacetime regions, including regions that are spacelike separated~\cite{Summers1985TheVV,Summers1987}.
+In fact, Bell inequalities can be violated by performing measurements on the local algebras of observables of spatially separated regions \cite{Reznik2005}.
 In later years, a protocol known as \textit{entanglement harvesting} was developed through which that entanglement can be transferred to local probes.
 The protocol consists of a pair of two initially uncorrelated particle detectors which interact locally with a quantum field in a way that the detectors end up entangled through the extraction of the entanglement contained in the field state~\cite{Valentini1991,Reznik2003,Pozas2015}.
 When the two detectors interact with the field in spacelike separated regions, it is clear that any entanglement that the detectors acquire has to be transferred from pre-existing entanglement in the field, as the detectors cannot communicate (see, e.g.,~\cite{cavitySignaling2014,infoWOenergy2015,detectorsSignaling2015,Pipo2023Signaling}).
 In \cite{Erickson2021_When}, it was pointed out that, when the detectors are causally connected, the detectors can get entangled through their communication through the field as well as through genuine harvesting depending on the details of the particular configurations of the detectors.

 Previous literature focused on clarifying this distinction in the context of the usual Unruh-DeWitt detector model~\cite{Unruh1976,DeWitt,Unruh-Wald}, where the coupling between the detectors and the field is prescribed to be a linear coupling to the field amplitude.
 In previous work it was found that for massless fields in 1+1 and 3+1 dimensional flat spacetime, while entanglement between the two detectors peaks when the detectors are light connected, the entanglement that the two detectors acquire is not coming from harvesting from the field and it is rather due to the fact that the detectors communicate \cite{Erickson2021_When}.
 This previous work also found that genuine harvesting in flat spacetime can actually contribute to acquired entanglement even when the detectors are light connected.
 However, this required either the space dimension to be $n\geq5$ or using a massive field with enough mass.
 It was found later on that in the curved spacetimes where there can be caustics and secondary null geodesics connecting the trajectories of the two detectors, it is possible to find regimes where for light-connected detectors where the entanglement they acquire is due to genuine harvesting~\cite{Lensing2023}.
 In this paper we will see that, even for massless fields in 1+1D and 3+1D Minkowski spacetime, it is possible to build setups where genuine harvesting can dominate even when the detectors are in their strongest possible causal contact, and therefore maximize the amount of entanglement (genuinely) harvested by two detectors while they are able to communicate.